andreas14101/StudentManagment/README.md

 # StudentManagment

-this branch contains the initial schema for state-based
+this branch updates the student model to have a middle name attribute that is nullable